adrian2793/hydrogen/docs/readme.md

 1. Visit the [Twitch Developer Console](https://dev.twitch.tv/console)
 2. Switch to the `Extensions` Tab
-3. Tap on `Add` to add an Application
+3. Tap on `Add` and enter the required details

+> [!WARNING]
+> Each Twitch Extension or Application name is unique
+>
+> You cannot choose a name which is already in use

 #### Extension Configuration